On this page

 Can you claim the Australian Age Pension if you live overseas?

-Yes, potentially.
+Yes, potentially, but leaving Australia may affect your payment.
 However, the amount you’ll receive depends on:

 - How long you’re away from Australia